pyflosic/fodMC/README.md

 There are now two executables. 'fodMC' is the original code, while 'fodMC_motif' uses structural motifs for the generation of atomic guesses and core FODs.
-Thus, in this version these FODs are not generated by the distribution of points on a sphere (beta test version).
+Thus, in this version these FODs are not generated by the distribution of points on a sphere.

 # ATTENTION
 Initial FODs for transition metals and larger atoms may currently not be reliable.